Panorama Mesdag and the Cylindrical Painting Craze

 Aside from Mesdag’s own works, the museum also hosts an exhibition of other artists’ work.
 When I was there, they were displaying the work of de Josselin de Jong.

 Now, I had never heard of Mesdag, let alone de Josselin de Jong.
-He was known as a portrait painter, painting prolifically on commission.
+But he was known as a portrait painter, and painted prolifically on commission.

-But the part of the exhibition that was far more interesting to me, was what he painted when he was not doing it for the money.
+But the part of the exhibition that was far more interesting to me, was the one that displayed what he painted when he was not doing it for the money.
 He did not paint still life, not pretty picnic scenes.
 Not dancers or sensual women, and not even nature scenes.
 No, none of those typical art images.

 A time when the world was simultaneously unequal, yet equal.

-It was unusual enough that it made me look closer, and read the text to find out who he was.
+These paintings were unusual enough that it made me look closer, and read the exhibit notes to find out who he was.

 A snippet accompanying de Josselin de Jong’s portrait of his own mother caught my attention such that I came back to it after viewing the panorama upstairs.
 She was a single mother raising her seven sons in deep poverty, after her husband committed suicide.
 Pieter, the eldest, was able to study art only because of a royal scholarship.